jyhi/Notes/2016/08/31-eep-dynamic-presentation.md

 categories: notes eep
 ---

 To make a presentation, you need several skills to make your presentation impressive to the audiences.
-Mr. Michelle gives us a presentation (not a lecture, as he said) about how to do this.
+Mr. Michel gives us a presentation (not a lecture, as he said) about how to do this.

 ## 1. Voice Power